rpiraces-plain/security-development-muggles/README.md

 8. Open the main solution file `ProCodeGuide.Samples.BrokenAccessControl.sln` in Visual Studio (Rider or your IDE of preference).

-9. Build the application in order to publish it as a package (you can use extensions to directly deploy to your created resources).
-Ensure that the `appsettings.json` contains the correct connection string to the SQL Server instance and the correct database name as well as the `Hashids` section for the 'Final' (the fixed one) project.
+9. Ensure that the `appsettings.json` contains the correct connection string to the SQL Server instance and the correct database name as well as the `Hashids` section for the 'Final' (the fixed one) project.

+10. Run the database migrations in both `ProCodeGuide.Samples.BrokenAccessControl` projects by executing `dotnet ef database update` (you may need to install the `dotnet-ef` tool first) in the `./broken-access-control/ProCodeGuide.Samples.BrokenAccessContrrol/Final` and `./broken-access-control/ProCodeGuide.Samples.BrokenAccessContrrol/Initial` folder.

+11. Build the application in order to publish it as a package (you can use extensions to directly deploy to your created resources).

-10. Wait until the deployment finishes.
+12. Wait until the deployment finishes.

-11. You are done!
+13. You are done!
 You can access both vulnerable and "security hardened" versions of the web in different URLs and check for the main vulnerability to exploit.

 _**Note:** the deployed resources incur in charges, make sure to stop/delete the web apps and SQL server to reduce charges._